post : 25 november 2014 - bicycle broken comments

 I had read that from the ashes of wild fire, wild flowers flourish.
 When I received an email from a local there that the time for ashes to flowers was right.
 Off I went.

-To see more photos of that road trip : CLICK HERE
+For story and more photos of that road trip : CLICK HERE

 post : 1 april 2014 - ashes and flowers comments